Dynamic analysis enhances issue resolution: Motivating Examples

-To display the limitations of static analysis and motivate the need for dynamic observability in automated issue resolution, we present two representative issues from Matplotlib~\cite{Hunter:2007} and SymPy~\cite{10.7717/peerj-cs.103}.
+To demonstrate the effectiveness of dynamic execution information in automated issue resolution, we present two representative issues from Matplotlib~\cite{Hunter:2007} and SymPy~\cite{10.7717/peerj-cs.103}.

-\parabf{Trace-guided Context Retrieval for Precise Localization.} Figure~\ref{fig:motivation_main} shows a comparison of the resolution process to the Matplotlib-22719 problem.
-Matplotlib-22719 triggers a spurious \texttt{DeprecationWarning} on empty inputs (\texttt{[]}) due to Python's \texttt{all()} evaluating to \texttt{True} for empty iterables.
-This implicit behavior causes the system to incorrectly classify empty input (\texttt{[]}) as a numerical value, which in turn triggers an incorrect warning branch in the subsequent data transformation process.
+\textbf{Scenario 1: Trace-guided Context Retrieval for Precise Localization.} Matplotlib-22719 describes a misleading DeprecationWarning triggered when passing empty data (\texttt{[]}) to axes with categorical units.
+The root cause lies in the \texttt{is\_numlike()} check within the \texttt{convert} function, which incorrectly classifies an "empty list" as numeric, thereby erroneously triggering an unrelated deprecation path during the conversion process.
+The main challenge of resolving this bug is the deceptive disconnect between the empty input and the numerical warning, causing agents to get lost in irrelevant call stacks.

-Due to the lack of visibility into the intermediate execution process, the Agent falls into \textbf{Speculative Exploration}.
-As shown in the upper part of figure~\ref{fig:motivation_main}, the Agent initiates a chain of blind hypothesis testing.
-Initially, it suspects an error in the upstream caller, questioning whether \texttt{axis.py} passed bad input to the \texttt{convert} function.
+Figure~\ref{fig:motivation_main} shows a comparison of the solution trajectories for the Matplotlib-22719 issue under different conditions.
+Due to the lack of visibility into the intermediate execution process, the agent falls into \textbf{Speculative Exploration}. {As shown in the upper part of Figure~\ref{fig:motivation_main}, the agent initiates a series of blind attempts.} Initially, it suspects an error in the upstream caller, questioning whether \texttt{axis.py} passed bad input to the \texttt{convert} function.
 Subsequently, it attempts to verify the internal state of \texttt{convert}, speculating whether the \texttt{\_validate\_unit} check passed or if the function itself is broken.
-To further interpret the conditional logic, it redundantly searches for the definition of \texttt{is\_numlike} and retrieves large unrelated files like \texttt{unit.py}.
-This speculative behavior compels the Agent to load massive amounts of irrelevant code, leading to a ``High Context'' burden and significantly increasing the repair cost.
+To further interpret the conditional logic, it redundantly retrieves large unrelated files like \texttt{unit.py}.
+This speculative behavior compels the agent to load massive irrelevant code, leading to a ``High Context'' burden and significantly increasing repair costs.